Pantychrist: History

 Pantychrist announced in 2017 that Emma-O had returned to the band and that Lexxi LaRoux was now playing bass.
-A new thirteen song album is to be released in 2018 and the band has stated that the original title has changed.
+A new thirteen song album was to be released in 2018 and the band had stated that the original title has changed.
 CrACkHeAdS AnD ENAbLeRs was the previously listed name of the upcoming album.

 Fraught Productions announced in 2018 that Pantychrist are providing the sound for the fictional band Monster Kitten in their movie Dead Air.
 "Set on a plane travelling to a final gig, Dead Air tells the story of Monster Kitten, an all female punk rock band who end up on a flight with some nasty little creatures who like to bite and infect their victims to the point of all hell breaking loose at 30,000 feet.
 With the help of their instruments, a tape recorder, a dodgy crew member and a bottle of piss, the band try to fend off the evil to get to play their final gig."